Edmond-Wu/edmond-wu.github.io/README.md

 # the-wuuster.github.io
-Personal/professional website containing basic personal information, contact information, projects, and resources for the course I TA for.
+Personal/professional website of Edmond Wu.
+Contains basic personal information, contact information, various projects I've worked on, and resources for the Rutgers University course "Computer Applications for Business".

 ## Technologies used
-AngularJS single-page, static application styled with Materialize CSS.
-Animated with Angular-Animate and a slider directive.
+AngularJS single-page, static application.
+Styled with Materialize CSS and animated with Angular-Animate with a slider directive.
+Mobile navigation bar done using jQuery.